404known/-/Introduction to OpenCV.md

 ## <u>Quality attribute</u>

 1. Usablity.
 OpenCV supports a wide range of programming languages which include C++, Java, Python, etc. This is a cross-platform library that supports Windows, Linux, macOS, Android, and iOS.
 2. Performance.
-It plays a major role in real-time image processing and computer vision tasks which is a necessity for modern applications.
-OpenCV makes use of NumPy, which is a highly optimized python library for numerical computations.
-All of the OpenCV array structures are converted to and from NumPy arrays.
+OpenCV is a highly optimized library with focus on real-time applications.
 3. Scalability.
 OpenCV now supports many algorithms related to computer vision and machine learning, and it is expanding every day.
+4. Cross-platform.
+OpenCV has C++, Python and Java interfaces support Linux, MacOS, Windows, iOS, and Android.

 ## <u>Key Driver</u>